-‘Big Brother’ Stars Nicole Franzel & Victor Arroyo Surprise Fans With Big Baby News
+'Big Brother' Stars Nicole Franzel & Victor Arroyo Surprise Fans With Big Baby News

 "Congratulations!!!
 So exciting!
 Being a mom is the best!" wrote former Bachelorette star Ali Fedotowsky.

-Other fans were excited about the Big Brother baby news.
+Other fans were excited about the baby news.

-“So, so happy and excited for this new chapter for you both- and such a beautiful chapter!
-Love you AND that sweet lil sidekick of yours!” one fan chimed in.
+"So, so happy and excited for this new chapter for you both- and such a beautiful chapter!
+Love you AND that sweet lil sidekick of yours!" one supporter chimed in.

 After they reunited for the Big Brother 19 premiere in 2017, Victor told Entertainment Tonight that everything just "clicked" and they became a couple.
 Victor publicly popped the question to Nicole in a segment shown on Big Brother in 2018.

-Nicole ultimately joined Jordan Lloyd and Rachel Reilly as the third female Big Brother winner who found love and the show’s $500,000 grand prize.
+Nicole ultimately joined Jordan Lloyd and Rachel Reilly as the third female BB winner who found love and the show's $500,000 grand prize.
 She returned for the All-Stars season in the summer of 2020 and landed in third place.

 Nicole and Victor had planned a destination wedding for 2020 but had to postpone it to later this year due to the coronavirus pandemic.
 During Big Brother: All-Stars, Nicole famously uninvited Janelle Pierzina to the wedding.